You’d be hard-pressed to find many people who openly admit that they cry.

 Sorry.

-The conversation started out light enough, but then he turned to me and posed a serious question;
+The conversation started out innocently enough, but then he turned to me and posed a serious question;

 “What is it about music that can reduce a grown man to tears?”